-City Electric System demand deposits for the fiscal years ended September 30, 2013 and 2012 were held at Citibank, N.A.
+State statutes require that all deposits in financial institutions be fully collateralized with depository insurance or by U.S. Government obligations or its agencies and instrumentalities; or direct obligations of Texas or its agencies and instrumentalities that have a market value of not less than the principal amount of the deposits.
+City Electric System demand deposits for the fiscal years ended September 30, 2014 and 2013 were held at Branch Banking & Trust Company and Citibank, N.A., respectively.
 These deposits were entirely covered by federal depository insurance or by collateral equal to at least 105% of the deposits.
 For deposits that were collateralized, the securities were in accordance with the Texas Public Funds Collateral Act.